Sermons

 10 December 2017

 We live in a society that seems to be more and more categorised into winners and losers.
 The recent postal survey on Same Sex Marriage is a classic example.
-It didn’t solve the issue or bring about a consensus on the matter – it simply created winners and losers.
-And so we keep hearing the… Read more
+It… Read more

 Waiting and watching.